 The Problems We Experienced

-When I looked at homestead properties in mainstream farming areas, I found wall-to-wall corn fields with brown, silted rivers, phosphorus-polluted lakes and high land prices.
-By contrast, when I looked at cottage country in rocky lakeland areas, I found clean water and lots of trees, but not enough soil to even grow a tomato plant.
-That would never do.
-We wanted property with the potential to produce serious amounts of food, but with clean lakes, lots of forest and no influence from a nearby city.
+When I looked at rural properties in mainstream farming areas, I found wall-to-wall corn fields with brown, silted rivers, phosphorus-polluted lakes and high land prices.
+By contrast, when I looked at cottage country in rocky lakeland areas with hardly any soil to speak of, I found clean water and lots of trees, but not enough earth to even grow a tomato plant.
+That would never do for us.
+We wanted property with the potential to produce serious amounts of food, but with clean lakes, lots of forests and no influence from a nearby city.
 We weren’t finding it.
-Did this even exist?
+Did this kind of place even exist?
+For a while, I had my doubts.

 After years of looking, I was ready to lower my standards.
 Nothing seemed to be even close to what I had in mind, but then things changed.
 As it turned out, there is at least one place on earth where farmland and forests and clean lakes do exist side by side and we found it.
-The photo above is of a couple of my kids a few years ago on a raft we keep anchored in a lake few minutes walk from our homestead farm with it’s cattle pasture and gardens.
+The photo above is of a couple of my kids a few years ago on a raft we keep anchored in a pristine lake few minutes walk from our homestead farm with it’s cattle pasture, gardens and forest.

 The reasons for my attraction to Manitoulin back then are the same as they are today.
 This island is the most geographically diverse landscape I’ve ever seen.
 It’s the largest freshwater island in the world, and includes a refreshing balance of family farms, mature forests and over 100 clean inland lakes with lots of fish right on the island itself.
 The south shore looks like the ocean and the north shore fronts on one of the most spectacular sailing areas in the world.
 Manitoulin is teeming with deer (you can easily see 40 or 50 during a one hour evening drive in the summer), rabbits are everywhere, as are coyotes.
 There are also bobcat, fisher, bald eagles, blue birds and even trustworthy sightings of cougar.
 Also – and this has always been vitally important for me – Manitoulin is three hours drive from the nearest city, so there isn’t even a whiff of anything urban about it.
 It’s a franchise-free zone, with none of the lifestyle nonsense that kicks in when rural places are really just bedroom communities for people with city careers and lots of money.